 Once the recruitment and onboarding stage has passed, HR metrics remain important for measuring the success of strategies for engaging and ultimately retaining employees.
 Some key metrics within these areas include:

 - Revenue per employee: this metric helps you measure the overall success of the organisation and the efficiency of your staff, as well as whether you are under- or overstaffed.
-Calculate this by dividing your total revenue by your total number of employees.
+Calculate revenue per employee by dividing your total revenue by your total number of employees.

 - Turnover rate: your employee turnover rate is a useful metric for measuring the effectiveness of your retainment strategies.
 A high turnover rate may indicate that employees are dissatisfied with the working environment (particularly when high performers are leaving the organisation).